Fusion1013/AvasarVault/Pantheon/Sects/The Children of Liberation.md

 The Children of Liberation is the state-sponsored religion of the [[Turochan Kingdom Overview|Turochan Kingdom]].
 Unlike most religions within Avasar, the Children of Liberation are not tied to any deity.
 Practitioners reject the divine authority of deities and believe in the self-determination of an individual, both throughout their life and in death.
 # Tenants and Beliefs

 # Organizational Structure

-# Notable Members
+## Notable Members

-# Player Mechanics
+# Game Mechanics

-Below is some important information for players wishing to make a character following this religion
+Below is some important information for players wishing to make a character following this religion.

 ## Dungeons and Dragons 5 / 5.5 E